fabstao/os-clearlinux/README.md

 ```
 git clone <git URL>
 ```
-The .xz file is a usable image with cloud-init for Openstack (could work with other cloud-init compatible clouds)

-To create your own image you can use the cloud.json template.
+To create your own image you can use the cloud-efi.json template.
 The cloud-legacy.json template is for BIOS boot, otherwise you need to enable UEFI boot in your Openstack cloud.

 Example assuming you have openstack CLI tools installed and rc file loaded: